astronomer/docs/astro/runtime-release-notes.md

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://cloud.astronomer.io/support).

+## Astro Runtime 9.2.0

+- Release date: October 12, 2023
+- Airflow version: 2.7.2

+### Airflow 2.7.2

+Astro Runtime 9.2.0 includes same-day support for Apache Airflow 2.7.2.
+Airflow 2.7.2 contains a number of bug fixes including:

+- Check if the lower of provided values are sensitives in config endpoint ([#34712](https://github.com/apache/airflow/pull/34712))
+- Add missing audit logs for Flask actions add, edit and delete ([#34090](https://github.com/apache/airflow/pull/34090))
+- Fix the required permissions to clear a TI from the UI ([#34123](https://github.com/apache/airflow/pull/34123))
+- Fixed a bug where manually-triggered DAG runs were causing the recalculation of when the scheduler would trigger the next DAG run ([#34027](https://github.com/apache/airflow/pull/34027))

+To learn more, see the [Apache Airflow 2.7.2 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-7-2-2023-10-12).

 ## Astro Runtime 9.1.0

 - Release date: September 7, 2023